AdityaCoppisetti/tapfolio/README.md

  1) schematics
  2) pcb making
  3) the evil task of routing
- 4) cad ( this is also evil i just cant proove
+ 4) cad (this is also evil i just cant prove it)
  5) and then documentation
- 6) the rest i kinda already knew.
+ 6) the rest i kinda already knew but i did become better at it